The Importance of Attack Surface Management for Organizations

 Denial of Service Attacks: These attacks are carried out by attacks from multiple sources to load heavy traffic on the network or overload services.
 Such attacks can block access to websites, causing service interruptions.

-Advanced Persistent Threats (APTs): APTs are sophisticated attacks that are typically carried out by nation-state actors or other well-funded organizations.
-APTs are designed to remain undetected for long periods of time, allowing the attackers to gather sensitive information or access critical systems.
+Advanced Persistent Threats (APTs): APTs are sophisticated attacks typically carried out by nation-state actors or other well-funded organizations.
+APTs are designed to remain undetected for long periods, allowing the attackers to gather sensitive information or access critical systems.

 Internet of Things (IoT): Hackers can exploit vulnerabilities in IoT devices to gain access to an organization’s network, steal sensitive data or launch DDoS attacks.